MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-isprocessorfeaturepresent.md

 </dl>
 </td>
 <td width="60%">
-Virtualization is enabled in the firmware.
+Virtualization is enabled in the firmware and made available by the operating system.

 </td>
 </tr>